nicholasdille/container-slides/020_advanced/110_troubleshooting/01_from_scratch/slides.template.md

 ### Missing tools

-- Modern containers only contain a single binary
+Modern containers only contain a single binary

-- No shell, no tools
+No shell, no tools

+### Solution

-### Solution: Dump root partition content into container
+Dump root partition content into container

 --